KevCaz/KevCaz.github.io/content/notes/R/renameFiles.md

 ```

 Here, `myrename()` was designed specifically to solve **problem 2** but it
-would be relatively easy to make it more general, that is writting a few extra
+would be relatively easy to make it more general, that is writing a few extra
 lines to handle a wider range of patterns and to check for potential problems
-while renaming (e.g. the one we just described).
+while renaming (e.g. the one I just described).